dartmouth/genji-lab/docs/README.md

 # Genji Project Documentation

 Welcome to the Genji documentation!
-This directory contains comprehensive documentation for developers, contributors, and maintainers.
+This directory contains comprehensive documentation for developers and contributors.

 > **🚀 New here?** Start with the [Quick Start Guide](QUICK_START.md) to get up and running in minutes!